LiamFallon213/DnD/NPC's/Plot Important NPC's/Julius Higeki.md

 As powerful as Julius is, he can't fight a threat like this, there is no single source, it is a global issue.
 The entire world must fight to eliminate this threat for good.

+Julius used a wish to remove all Uranium from the planet.

 ---

 Julius does not like killing or violence, it is often his last resort.
 However, he is willing to do anything he needs to do to accomplish his goal.